ItaySharabi/Search-Algorithms/MarblesPuzzle/README.md

 ## A* - The Cream of the Crop
 A* (A Star) is a very special algorithm.
-It is an "informed algorithm", which is being informed at the time of the search, of nodes that should be closer to the target, or in other words, each state's `Herusitic Evaluation`.
+It is an "informed algorithm", which evaluates nodes at the time of search, with a special estimation method which is being applied specifically to `State`s and not `Node`s - `Herusitic Evaluation`.

 A* is special because it relies only on a given heuristic evaluation (See `Manhattan Distance`) function, `h(x) : V --> [0, N]`, which if accurate enough - produces amazing path-finding solutions!